aplazame/magento2/README.md

 **Have a question about Aplazame?**

-For any support request please drop us an email at [soporte@aplazame.com](mailto:soporte@aplazame.com?subject=Help me with the module).
+For any support request please drop us an email at soporte@aplazame.com